Add your voice to the call for global debt justice

 New Zealand leadership

-Part of the campaign is advocating for the international community to rethink how climate finance is delivered.
+We are advocating for the international community to rethink how climate finance is delivered.

-New Zealand is already demonstrating leadership in this area by providing climate finance as grants rather than loans.
-Grants don’t have to be repaid, allowing nations to recover and adapt without the burden of debt.
+The New Zealand Government is already demonstrating leadership in this area by providing climate finance as grants rather than loans.
+Grants don’t have to be repaid, allowing nations to recover from and adapt to climate change impacts without the burden of repaying debt.
 If more countries followed this approach, it could break the cycle of debt and offer real hope to those most affected by climate change.
-We think this should be celebrated.
-New Zealand’s innovation shows they understand their moral responsibility to care for their neighbours, and this should be a model for other developed nations to follow.

 By signing this petition, you send a message to wealthier countries, urging them to: